It goes without saying that Black Mirror is one of the most bewitching sci-fi thrillers we currently have.

 A dark-skinned black girl walking into an empty horror museum in the middle of the desert?
 What could possibly go wrong?

-She’s met by Haynes himself, who takes her on a tour through his haunted house of horrors.
-We, along with Nish, are walked through a series of now-illegal and ethically questionable objects on display: A borderline-BDSM neurological hat that allowed a doctor to overdose on sexual pleasure from his patient’s pain, a neurological device that evicts a person’s consciousness from their body to live rent-free in someone else’s mind, and finally, a digital hologram of an incarcerated black man in a cell.
-We find that it’s none other than Clayton Leigh, a wrongfully-convicted murderer on death row whose consciousness is now etched in digital eternity.
-We’re told his story: When Haynes worked as a business med-tech (whatever that is) he visited Clay in jail and offered him a way out of his execution by digitally immortalizing his essence into a permanent hologram in exchange for money for his family.
+She’s met by Haynes himself who takes her on a tour through his haunted house of horrors.
+We, along with Nish, are walked through a series of now-illegal and ethically questionable objects on display: a borderline-BDSM neurological hat that allowed a doctor to overdose on sexual pleasure from his patient’s pain, a neurological device that evicts a person’s consciousness from their body to live rent-free in someone else’s mind, and finally, a digital hologram of an incarcerated black man in a cell.
+A literal shell of a man, we find that it’s none other than Clayton Leigh, a wrongfully-convicted murderer on death row whose consciousness is now etched in digital eternity.
+We’re told his story: that when Haynes worked as a business med-tech (whatever that is) he visited Clay in jail and offered him a way out of his execution by digitally immortalizing his essence into a permanent hologram in exchange for money for his family.

 Clay becomes Haynes’ primary attraction, ringing in busloads of sick white people (and one random Asian guy) to pull a lever re-enacting Leigh’s electrocution.
 Now, all that remains are the vacuous crumbs of Leigh’s previous self.

 This is the final straw for Nish, who reveals herself to be his daughter here on a redemptive mission to bring Haynes down.